 Start pageant.exe

-Try to open the connection with putty.
-If everything is set up correctly, putty no longer asks for the passphrase as long as pageant is running.
+Try opening the connection with Putty.
+If everything is set up correctly, Putty will no longer ask for the passphrase as long as pageant

 https://www.digitalocean.com/community/tutorials/how-to-use-pageant-to-streamline-ssh-key-authentication-with-putty